logzio/public-api/managed-account/README.md

 - X-USER-TOKEN : contains the token which was provided by Logz.io in order to access the API.

 ### Request Body, in JSON Format:
 - email : the email of the user to associate with the new managed account.
 Note that the user role in the new account is admin.
+The new user should be an existing user of the master account.
 - fullName: the name of the user.
 - company: the company name of the new account.
 - maxDailyGB: float, the maximum daily quota, in GigaBytes.